Documentation

 The integration tests use TestBench, for information see Vaadin TestBench.
 TestBench is a commercial tool, but you need the license for it to only run the tests locally.
 It’s possible to get a free license to the TestBench product if you contribute to the Vaadin projects frequently.

-You can contact us in discord if you feel you deserve the license - we’re happy to give it to contributors.
+You can contact us via our contact e-mail if you feel you deserve the license - we’re happy to give it to contributors.

 Creating the View Class